thundercomb/ml-climate-news/README.md

 Machine Learning requires a platform on which to run experiments and save models that make the cut.
 Kubeflow provides a number of capabilities through Katib experiments, Argo workflows, and Kubeflow pipelines.

-The current process is still immature.
 We use a simple Argo workflow, which can be uploaded via the Kubeflow dashboad, to train a model and save it as a versioned artefact on GCS.

-The iris dataset is used as an example to test the workflow for the real process, which finetunes OpenAI's [GPT-2](https://openai.com/blog/better-language-models/) using Minimaxir's (gpt_2_simple)[https://github.com/minimaxir/gpt-2-simple] library.
+The iris dataset is used as an example to test the workflow for the real process, which finetunes OpenAI's [GPT-2](https://openai.com/blog/better-language-models/) using Minimaxir's [gpt_2_simple](https://github.com/minimaxir/gpt-2-simple) library.

 Current limitations are in artefact passing when using Argo.
 The training script manages it, whereas this should be externalised to the pipeline config.

 ## Models

 The models are stored in prefixed directories on GCS.
-Kubeflow provides [Minio](https://min.io/), which is another option.
+Kubeflow provides [Minio](https://min.io/) out of the box, which is another option.
+The downside of using Minio rather than GCS is that GCS is cheap, while Minio requires the cluster to be running.

 ## Serving